Amazon Linux on AWS

-- For a test deployment, it is recommended that the security group include the following inbound rules.
+- At a minimum, it is recommended that the security group include the following inbound rules.

 Type Protocol Port Range Source Custom TCP Rule TCP 8080 0.0.0.0/0 Custom TCP Rule TCP 55555 0.0.0.0/0 SSH TCP 22 0.0.0.0/0

-These port numbers are used for the following services: 22-Host SSH; 8080-SEMP/SolAdmin; 55555-SMF/non-compressed message data connections.
+These port numbers are used for the following services: 22-Host SSH; 8080-SEMP / PubSub+ Manager / SolAdmin; 55555-SMF/non-compressed message data connections.
 Other ports can be opened as required.
-For a list of ports associated with VMR services, see VMR Configuration Defaults.
+For a list of ports associated with message broker services, see Configuration Defaults.

-When using t2.medium, a swap file must be created once the host is up-and-running.
+You should note that if you are using a t2.medium instance type, a swap file must be created once the host is up-and-running.
 Follow these instructions:

 >sudo mkdir /var/lib/solace